Data-Science-Eurecat/HoNCAML/docs/source/usage.rst

  Usage
 =======

-Right now, HoNCAML covers the following

 Installation
 ============

-To use HoNCAML, first install it from source:
+To use HoNCAML, first install it from source, assuming environment is in *.venv/bin*:

 .. code-block:: console

-   (.venv) $ make install
+   (.venv) $ python -m pip install -e .

 Quick execution
 ===============